Install the gearbox on a workbench or stand

 Remove the gear selector rod retainers (Fig. 4)

-Fig. Gearbox assembly: 1a - large stopper and spring, 1b - smaller stopper and spring, 2 - reverse fork travel limiter, 3 - reverse gear rod and linkage
+Fig. Gearbox assembly: 1a - large stopper and spring, 1b - smaller stopper and spring, 2 - reverse fork travel limiter, 3 - reverse gear rod and selector fork

-After this, remove the reverse fork limiter (2) (Fig. 4)
+After this, remove the reverse fork travel limiter (2) (Fig. 4)

-Remove the reverse gear rod and linkage (3)
+Remove the reverse gear rod and selector fork (3)

 Remove the two locking pins

-Knock them out with a punch (or a valve, as we used when disassembling the JH3 Gearbox) if you have a device, as in Fig. 5, remove the pin securing the 5th and 6th gear shift forks gears.
+Knock out, using a punch (or a valve, as used when disassembling the JH3 Gearbox), or if you have a tool as in Fig. 5, remove the pin securing the 5th and 6th gear shift fork.

-Remove the thrust half rings of the 5th and 6th gear shift linkage (1) and remove the rod-fork assembly.
+Remove the thrust half-rings of the 5th and 6th gear shift selector fork (1) and remove the "rod-fork" assembly.

-Using the tool, remove the 3rd and 4th gear shift rod mounting pin.
+Using the tool, remove the mounting pin of the 3rd and 4th gear shift selector fork.

 Remove the 3rd and 4th gear shift rod assembly with the fork.